JamesQuillin/personal-website/_recipes/cilantro-lime-rice-black-beans.md

 layout: default
 title: Cilantro Lime Rice and Black Beans
 description: The rice is the hardest part, but a good rice cooker makes it much easier (I always use one).
 I sometimes just do plain rice.
 The beans are really easy.
-tags: ["10 Minutes Prep", "Easy With Rice Cooker"]
+tags: ["10-minute Prep", "Easy With Rice Cooker"]
 ---

 # Cilantro Lime Rice and Black Beans